To set up automatic scaling, you must create and configure some entities in the Command Center.

 Create a one-way, direct-connection (server-to-client) network topology so that the access node and the server group can communicate.

-From the Servers list, select the on-premises access node or the EC2 access node.
+From the Servers list, select the Azure Cloud access node.

-From the DMZ servers list, select the empty server group.
+From the Network gateways list, select the empty server group.

 For instructions about creating a network topology, see Setting Up a One-Way Direct Connection.

-Depending on your environment, add one or more Amazon hypervisors:
+Depending on your environment, add one or more Azure hypervisors:

-For all environments, add a hypervisor for the Amazon IAM Admin user account.
-For instructions, see Adding a Hypervisor for Automatic Scaling.
+For all environments, add a hypervisor for the Azure Account Administrator.
+This is the hypervisor where you will enable automatic scaling.
+For instructions, see Adding an Azure Hypervisor for Automatic Scaling.

 Configure the hypervisor for automatic scaling.
-For instructions, see Configuring a Hypervisor for Automatic Scaling.
+For instructions, see Configuring an Azure Hypervisor for Automatic Scaling.